No Bake Pumpkin Energy Balls

 Today’s recipe magic happens entirely in the food processor.
 Dates are the main source of sweetness, and they also help to “glue” the Pumpkin Energy Balls together.
 Since pumpkin isn’t very sweet on its own, I added a touch of maple syrup, too; its cozy flavor always reminds me of fall.
 Oatmeal and chia seeds make an appearance, and if you have a bag of flaxseeds you’ve been trying to figure out how to use, feel free to add them too.
-(These Energy Balls are another great way to use up those extra chia seeds and flaxseeds.)
+(These Energy Balls or these Chocolate Peanut Butter Energy Balls are another great way to use up those extra chia seeds and flaxseeds.)

 For a touch of richness and more fall-ness, I added toasted pecans, which provide protein and healthy fats, and seem to be the ingredient that really makes these energy bites taste like pumpkin pie.
 A generous pinch (or four) of pumpkin spices like cinnamon and ginger give the Pumpkin Energy Balls warmth and that classic pumpkin taste I suspect had you craving them in the first place.
 (Two other cozy, fall-inspired recipes to try: Ginger Cookie Healthy Energy Balls and Brianne’s Chocolate Dipped Caramel Apple Energy Balls!)